hotcrash143/SearchAcronyms/README.md

 # SearchAcronyms1
-A simple app to look up the meanings of acronyms/initialisms.
+A simple app to look up the meanings of acronyms/initialisms using MVVM Pattern.